Klinogicare® Quantum Magnetic Storm

 Number of channels

-Applicator variety
+Applicator range

 Portability